 PRESS RELEASE

-April 2, 2026 — Los Angeles, CA
+April 2, 2026

 Most U.S. World Cup Host Cities Still Lack Publicly Available Draft Human Rights Plans and There is NO Dedicated Anti‑Trafficking Funding — Two Months Before Kickoff

-- U.S. host cities: 11.
+• U.S. host cities: 11.

-- U.S. host cities with no draft human rights or anti‑trafficking plan: 7 of 11 or 63%.
+• U.S. host cities with no draft human rights or anti‑trafficking plan: 7 of 11 or 63%.

-Context and concern Mega‑events predictably increase demand for construction, hospitality, and temporary labor — conditions that raise the risk of labor trafficking.
+Mega‑events predictably increase demand for construction, hospitality, and temporary labor — conditions that raise the risk of labor trafficking.
 Yet current planning continues to emphasize sex‑trafficking awareness campaigns while largely neglecting labor trafficking, worker protections, procurement oversight, and survivor‑centered prevention.
 Without concrete funding and enforceable commitments, announced plans risk being symbolic rather than operational.

-December 2025 report and funding recommendation SJI released Preventing and Addressing Human Trafficking Related to Major Sporting Events, which recommends that each organizing body dedicate $2.75–$3.1 million to anti‑trafficking enforcement, survivor services, independent evaluation, and worker protections — a modest investment representing far less than one percent of projected revenues.
+SJI released Preventing and Addressing Human Trafficking Related to Major Sporting Events, which recommends that each organizing body dedicate $2.75–$3.1 million to anti‑trafficking enforcement, survivor services, independent evaluation, and worker protections — a modest investment representing far less than one percent of projected revenues.

-Los Angeles: In February, More than 50 leaders and organizations, backed by nine California legislators, have called on the Los Angeles City Council to release the draft Human Rights Plans required for the 2026 FIFA World Cup and the 2028 Olympic and Paralympic Games and to place those plans on the full Council agenda for public review.
-On February 20, advocates, service providers, survivor leaders, and community organizations delivered public comments demanding immediate transparency and action.
-Coalition leaders stress urgency: the World Cup begins in less than two months, and Host City Agreement Human Rights Plans were due December 31, 2025.
-To date there is no indication that the human rights plans have been agendized.
+On February 20, advocates, service providers, survivor leaders, and community organizations delivered public comments to the Los Angeles City Council, demanding immediate transparency and action.
+Coalition leaders emphasized urgency: the World Cup begins in less than two months, and Host City Agreement Human Rights Plans were due December 31, 2025.
+To date, there is no indication that the human rights plans have been agendized.

-Statement from SJI Director Professor Stephanie Richard
+Statement from SJI Director Professor Stephanie Richard:

 “With only two months until kickoff and one month after our prior review, the picture is unchanged for most host cities: no funding, no finalized plans, and no meaningful protections for workers and vulnerable communities,” said Professor Stephanie Richard.
 “FIFA adopted a Human Rights Policy in 2017 promising better protections.
 That promise is at risk of being broken unless FIFA and host cities act now to fund prevention, finalize plans, and prioritize worker protections and survivor‑centered strategies.”

-Local voices and urgency
+Local Voices and Urgency:

 "We stand with workers in stadiums, hotels, and airports who are on the front lines of issues like human trafficking.
-The Fair Games coalition is committed to ensuring protection and a safe environment for both guests and workers."
+The Fair Games coalition is committed to ensuring protection and a safe environment for both guests and workers." - Fair Games Coalition

 "It is alarming that with less than 2 months before kickoff FIFA has still not released it's human rights plan for Los Angeles and other cities.
 This is especially troubling as companies within the U.S. Supply Chain of Hyundai-Kia, one of FIFA’s major sponsors, have been tied to egregious human rights and labor abuses, including child labor and unsafe working conditions that have led to preventable worker fatalities.
-We call on FIFA to immediately release it's human rights plan and for FIFA to take seriously ensuring worker protections and, most importantly, making sure no forced or coercive labor is used in making the World Cup happen.
+We call on FIFA to immediately release it's human rights plan and for FIFA to take seriously ensuring worker protections and, most importantly, making sure no forced or coercive labor is used in making the World Cup happen. -Valerie Lizárraga, Assistant Director of Policy & Organizing (Western States), Jobs to Move America

-Next steps and recommendations
+Next Steps and Recommendations:

-- Allocate dedicated funding for human rights and anti‑trafficking prevention tied to tournament activities, with explicit line items for labor protections and community‑based prevention.
+• Allocate dedicated funding for human rights and anti‑trafficking prevention tied to tournament activities, with explicit line items for labor protections and community‑based prevention.

-- Ensure all host cities have finalized and published comprehensive Human Rights Plans no later than May 2026, including concrete protocols for labor trafficking prevention, worker protections, and survivor services.
+• Ensure all host cities have finalized and published comprehensive Human Rights Plans no later than May 2026, including concrete protocols for labor trafficking prevention, worker protections, and survivor services.

-- Fund community‑based organizations and survivor‑led services to ensure culturally competent, trauma‑informed responses.
+• Fund community‑based organizations and survivor‑led services to ensure culturally competent, trauma‑informed responses.

 About the Sunita Jain Anti‑Trafficking Initiative